Call Recording 101 – UC Today’s Guide to Call Recording Software

 However, although most phone systems nowadays include some capability to record messages and conversations, when we refer to call recording products, we usually mean a separate stand alone platform dedicated to the task.

 Dedicated call recorders are intended to handle large volumes of call traffic, with in-built search and archiving features to make it easy to retrieve and play back calls as required.
 Call recording software will also feature specialist security protocols, such as access permissions, encryption and muting, to help businesses stay compliant with data protection regulations such as PCI-DSS.
-Some call recording products will also feature analytics tools.
+Some call recording products will also feature call analytics tools.

 What is Call Recording Used for?

 Call recording is mainly used by companies and organisations with outward-facing contact centres for any combination of the following: